TensorCruncher/PyTorch-Course-By-Daniel-Bourke/README.md

 You can find the first half of the video version of the course for free on Youtube.

-Alternatively you can purchase the video course from Zero to Mastery or Udemy.
+Alternatively you can purchase the video version of the course from Zero to Mastery or Udemy.